nikkis/OrchestratorJSGadgeteer/README.md

     });
     OrchestratorJSClient.GeneralHelpers.initWiFi(wifi, ssid, passwd);
 ```
-9. After this the client should be good to go!
+9. After this your gadget should be able to communicate orchestrator.js server!

 Example Program.cs